zuozuo/UI-TARS-desktop/apps/agent-tars/docs/quick-start.md

-# Agent Tars Quick Start
+# Getting started with Agent TARS

-Hello, welcome to Agent Tars!
+Hello, welcome to Agent TARS!

-This guide will walk you through the process of setting up your first Agent Tars project.
+This guide will walk you through the process of setting up your first Agent TARS project.

 ## Necessary Configuration